Dallas County Clerk

 copy of the same certificate order at the same time.

-***If the Death occurred within the City Limits of Dallas you will need to contact the City Vital Statistics Office at 214-670-3248
+***If the Death occurred within the City Limits of Dallas you will need to contact the City of Dallas Vital Statistics Office at 214-670-3248

 For your convenience, we have provided the following payment options:

-The above information is required by state statute.
-Birth and death records are considered confidential information; therefore all requirements must be met.
+The above information is required by Texas Administrative Code.
+Death records are considered confidential information; therefore all requirements must be met.
 If you are unable to meet the requirements, please contact the State Bureau of Vital Statistics in Austin 1-888-963-7111.